I Am Special- The Five Senses Lesson Plans

 - Use balls and a globe for the sun, moon and earth

-- Use a waterpistol for water, rain and mist
+- Use a waterpistol and water spray-bottle for water, rain and mist

 - Use a large magnifying glass and look down from standing on a chair at a green cloth/blanket on the floor for forests and plant life

 - Get them all to roar when the big lion appears

 - Use a wig for animals with lots of hair, plus an assortment of soft toys for some of the animals

 - Use your arms to make the wide mouth of a crocodile or to express their large size

 - Fall off a chair to illustrate birds that can't fly

 - Flap wings to fly whilst mouthing a fish

 - At the end, use a big plastic mirror (or the one in the book) to peer in